rish-16/rish-16.github.io/_pages/about.md

   - /about.html
 ---

+Hey!
+I'm Rishabh, a post-grad at Yale University advised by [Rex Ying](https://www.cs.yale.edu/homes/ying-rex/) and [Smita Krishnaswamy](https://krishnaswamylab.org/).
+I'm interested in **geometric deep learning and generative modelling for drug discovery and biomolecule design**.

-I'm a final-year undergrad at the _National University of Singapore_ (NUS) studying Computer Science and Mathematics (CO '24).
-I work on geometric deep learning and generative modeling for biology and chemistry problems, co-advised by [Prof. Bryan Hooi](http://bhooi.github.io) and [Prof. Pietro Lio](https://www.cl.cam.ac.uk/~pl219/).
-I enjoy working at the fascinating intersection of AI4Science!
+I graduated from the _National University of Singapore_ (NUS) with a degree in Computer Science and Mathematics.
+I was co-advised by [Prof. Bryan Hooi](http://bhooi.github.io) and [Prof. Pietro Lio](https://www.cl.cam.ac.uk/~pl219/).
+My thesis was on **generative models for _de novo_ 3D RNA backbone design**.

 ---